ibexa/documentation-developer/docs/tutorials/generic_field_type/3_create_form_for_point2d.md

 ## Add a Form Mapper Interface

-The FormMapper adds the Field definitions into Symfony forms using the `add()` method.
+The FormMapper adds the field definitions into Symfony forms using the `add()` method.
 The `FieldValueFormMapperInterface` provides an edit form for your field type in the administration interface.
 For more information about the FormMappers, see [field type form and template](form_and_template.md).